-Once you get through security, you will be on the ground floor, where you will find a 24 minute film that covers the the history of the building, with interviews with the Chief Justice as well as Associate and former Justices.
+Once you get through security, you will be on the ground floor, where you will find a 24-minute film that covers the history of the building, with interviews with the Chief Justice as well as Associate and former Justices.

 It’s on this floor where you will also find the current exhibitions.

-Since this is a working federal building, you are limited as to where you an go on your self guided tour.
-The only way to visit the court room is by attending a docent lecture or attending a case.
+Since this is a working federal building, you are limited as to where you can go on your self-guided tour.
+The only way to visit the courtroom is by attending a docent lecture or attending a case.
 You can read about attending a case below but if you are visiting on a day that the court is not hearing a case, you can still have a seat in the courtroom and listen to the history of the court and the building.

 For the most up to date information on when lectures are scheduled, visit the Lecture Calendar.

 While you can visit the Supreme Court courtroom as a visitor for lectures, cases are also open to the public.
 Called Oral Arguments, these are the 1 hour long sessions where each side is allowed 30 minutes to argue before the court.

 From the first Monday to October to Mid-April, cases are generally heard on Mondays, Tuesdays and Wednesdays at 10 am and 11 am, with additional afternoon sessions as needed.